nodalida2021/nodalida2021.github.io/registration.md

 The registration fees are not subject to VAT.

-After the August 31 deadline, on-site registration will be possible at 270 EUR (student) and 300 EUR (regular).
+After the August 31 deadline, on-site registration will be possible at 270 EUR (student) and 300 EUR (regular), however, welcome reception and conference dinner cannot be guaranteed for on-site registrations.

 ## Social programme